How to Get Rid of Debt: Know Your Options

 2. Credit counselling and debt relief services

-If you’re wondering exactly how to get help with debt, credit counseling and debt relief services might be a good jumping off point.
-Just be careful about which credit counseling or debt relief services you use, because not all of them are reputable.
-The Federal Trade Commission offers helpful tips to avoid scams.
+If you’re wondering exactly how to get help with debt, credit counselling and debt relief services might be a good jumping-off point.
+Just be careful about which credit counselling or debt relief services you use, because not all of them are reputable.
+The Government of Canada offers helpful tips to avoid scams.

 3. Crowdfunding